lhao03/lhao03.github.io/content/_index.md

 ## At the moment I'm...
 - 🎒 taking courses in computer hardware and operating systems, organic chemistry, and genetics.
 - ⌨️  learning how to use Vim!
-I've finally deleted VSCode	٩(◕‿◕)۶
+I've finally deleted VSCode	٩(◕‿◕)۶.
+- 👀 reading papers and books!

 </div>